Patent attorney: United States

-To register as a patent agent or patent attorney, one must pass the USPTO registration examination.
+To register as a patent practitioner one must pass the USPTO registration examination.
 This exam, commonly referred to as the "patent bar", tests a candidate's knowledge of patent law and USPTO policies and procedures as set forth in the Manual of Patent Examining Procedure (MPEP).
 The exam consists of 100 questions in multiple choice format, and is open-book with examinees permitted to use a PDF version of the MPEP.
 An unofficial score of 70% indicates a passing grade on the exam.
 Upon successful completion of the examination, one will be labeled as a "patent attorney" if he/she has already been admitted to a state or territorial bar.
 However, engineers, scientists and any other science-based majors, as well as law students and law graduates who are not admitted to a bar, will be labeled as "patent agents" since they cannot give legal advice nor represent clients in court.
 The latest exam result statistics are for the 2014 fiscal year, when 2,799 exams were administered with 42.8% resulting in passing scores.
 The pass rate has dropped noticeably since the provisions of the America Invents Act, implemented in March 2013, were first included in the exam.
-For example, from June 9, 2005 through October 17, 2006, 58.2% of the 4,165 candidates passed the exam, which was based upon MPEP, 8th Edition, Revision 2.
+For example, from June 9, 2005, through October 17, 2006, 58.2% of the 4,165 candidates passed the exam, which was based upon MPEP, 8th Edition, Revision 2.
 The current exam is based mostly on MPEP, 9th Edition, Revision 08.2017, as of August 16, 2018.
 Applicants who are not United States citizens and do not reside in the U.S. are not eligible for registration except as permitted by 37 CFR § 11.6(c).
 None of the world's countries except Canada reciprocates, giving U.S. citizens the right that the U.S. grants to their citizens.
-However, the Canadian Intellectual Property Office does not grant U.S. patent agents or attorneys the same privileges the USPTO grants Canadian patent agents.
+However, the Canadian Intellectual Property Office does not grant U.S. patent practitioners the same privileges the USPTO grants Canadian patent agents.

-A patent attorney needs an adequate understanding of technology to understand a client's invention and it is generally helpful for applicants to have a scientific or technical background.
-Although a technical or scientific degree is not required to take the patent bar, patent lawyers must be capable of understanding the technical and scientific aspects of patents and patent applications.
+A patent practitioner needs an adequate understanding of technology to understand a client's invention and it is generally helpful for applicants to have a scientific or technical background.
+Patent lawyers must be capable of understanding the technical and scientific aspects of patents and patent applications.